 -

-Trimethoprim is usually effective at treating cystitis.
-However, some bacteria have developed resistance to Trimethoprim.
-Where resistance to Trimethoprim has developed, an alternative treatment should be used instead.
-MacroBID (Nitrofurantoin) is usually recommended as the first line treatment for cystitis, and if it’s not suitable for you, trimethoprim would be an alternative.
+Where resistance to trimethoprim has developed, an alternative treatment should be used instead.
+Nitrofurantoin is usually recommended as the first-line treatment for cystitis, and if it’s not suitable for you, trimethoprim would be an alternative.

 -